Josuevillalona/geo-risk-spotter/.clinerules/03-coding-standards.md

 ## Coding Standards Guidelines

-This document outlines project-specific coding standards for the Geospatial Risk Hotspot project, adhering to the Cline AI Development Framework principles.
+This document outlines project-specific coding standards for the RiskPulse: Diabetes project, adhering to the Cline AI Development Framework principles.

 ### General Principles
 - **Readability**: Code should be easy to understand and maintain.